Joa98Dev/project-village/DOCUMENTATION.md

 ## Sinopsis
 *Hans* lives with his sister *Stella* in a peaceful village called *Leaf Town*, a small village sorrunded by a big forest and a clear lake.
 As always, Stella goes to the forest to collect some items, but suddenly she dissapears.
-Now *Hans* must go deep into forest and find out what happened to his sister.
+Now *Hans* must go deep into the forest and find out what happened to his sister.

 ## Characters
 **Hans(player):** a young fisherman who lives with his younger sister, Stella.
 He's a bit overprotective with his sister, but at the same time, he is someone who's always willing to help others.
 Acommpained by a sword he goes into the depths of the forest looking for Stella, who have not returned from her daily collection.